pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 In order to create the route we need to obtain the private IP address of the Firewall.To get the private IP address of the Firewall, you need to run the following command:

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az network firewall show --resource-group $HUB_RG --name $FW_NAME |grep  privateIPAddress
 ````

-Then store the output (the ip address) in an environment variable:
+9) Then store the output (the ip address) in an environment variable:

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 FW_PRIVATE_IP=<IP Address from previous command>
 ````

-Create the route table to route egress traffic to the firewall in the hub VNET:
+10) Create the route table to route egress traffic to the firewall in the hub VNET:

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az network route-table route create \
     --resource-group $SPOKE_RG  \